fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 ## Challenging Assumptions

 ### Assumption: "We need to show GPS accuracy to users"

 **Challenge:** Why?
-Does showing "GPS accuracy: 12 meters" help a nurse do their job?
+Does showing "GPS accuracy: 12 meters" help a caregiver do their job?
 **Decision:** No. Hide it.
 Only show if there's a problem.

 ### Assumption: "Users must manually check in/out"

 **Challenge:** Why can't the app figure this out?
 **Decision:** It can.
 "Start Visit" = check in.
 "Complete Visit" = check out.

 ### Assumption: "We need geofencing to prevent fraud"

 **Challenge:** Are we building for the 1% who might cheat, or the 99% who are honest?
 **Decision:** Trust by default.
 Flag anomalies for review, don't block honest workers.

-### Assumption: "Supervisors need real-time location tracking"
+### Assumption: "coordinators need real-time location tracking"

 **Challenge:** Do they?
 Or do they just need to know visits happened?
 **Decision:** Visits happened.
 Location verified.
 That's enough.
 No Big Brother tracking.